aben20807/local-judge/README.md

 ## Features

++ Student (`judge.py`)
   + Automatically build the source code into executable
   + Automatically run the executable for each input and compare output with answer
   + Customization friendly
   + Without any dependencies but standard build-in python packages
++ TA (`ta_judge.py`)
+  + Support different zip type (`.zip`, `.rar`)
+  + When error is occurred, not interrupt or exit but just log it
+  + Output to excel table

 ## Environment (Recommended)